 Recently I asked a teacher to measure the stress of the past 17 months on a scale of 1-10.
 She said, “It changed day to day because there were so many first days.
 The first day of school.
 The first day of hybrid.
 The first day of in-person learning.
 On all those first days, stress levels were at a 10.”
 And then there were ongoing challenges: the constant re-writing of curricula, fears about one’s own safety, and continuously conflicting communication around policy.

-Megan, 14, is featured in our online program Kids' Mental Health: Lessons from the Pandemic.
-A few days ago, we spoke about the surge of the Delta variant.
+A few days ago, I spoke with Megan, 14, about the surge of the Delta variant.
 Megan says wearing a mask isn’t so bad – if it helps stop the pandemic.
 She does not want to return to remote learning.
 Megan said, “I hope everyone will be patient, wear masks, and get vaccinated, so all this can finally end.”
 Wise words from a teenager.

 In the meantime, we must continue to foster our own resilience, and that of others, so we come through these exhausting, uncertain times emotionally strong and healthy.